Problems Activating the CF-WP Plugin

 If you experience an error when attempting to activate the Canvasflow for WordPress plugin, it's very likely that your MySQL storage engine is configured to use MyISAM.

 The Canvasflow plugin uses referential integrity, which involves the use of foreign keys (RDBMS) and relationship constraints.
-The MyISAM engine does not support this feature which explains why it fails to activate.
-To activate the plugin, the MySQL storage engine for two tables must be converted to InnoDB.
+The MyISAM engine does not support this feature, hence why it fails to activate.
+To correct this, the MySQL storage engine for two tables must be converted to InnoDB.

 Are You Using MyISAM or InnoDB?

-Login to phpMyAdmin and click into your mySQL database.
+- Login to phpMyAdmin to view your mySQL database.

-Do a quick scan or sort of the “Type” column and you can see which Storage Engine types your tables are using.
-In this example below, you can see that two of the tables are still using MyISAM.
+column's header to sort by the engine types your tables are using.
+In the example below, you can see that two of the tables are still using MyISAM.

 Alternatively, you could run a query to see if any myISAM tables exist.
-Replace ‘database’ with your database name.
+Enter the following, remembering to replace ‘database’ with your own database's name.

 SELECT TABLE_NAME, ENGINE FROM information_schema.TABLES WHERE TABLE_SCHEMA = 'database' and ENGINE = 'myISAM'